edwinxico/wp-p-pagalo-woocommerce-test/readme.txt

 == Installation ==

-Installing "Pagalo Card - WooCommerce Payment Gateway" can be done either by searching for "Pagalo - WooCommerce Payment Gateway" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:
+Installing "Connect Pagalo and WooCommerce" can be done either by searching for "Connect Pagalo and WooCommerce" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:

 1. Download the plugin via WordPress.org.
 1. Upload the ZIP file through the "Plugins > Add New > Upload" screen in your WordPress dashboard.